ekrell/icore_website/news/icore_news_20230411.md

 Abhishek Phadke, flying multiple aerial vehicles on campus.

 This is Abhishek's entry to the [Research Image Student Competition](https://www.tamucc.edu/research/ri-week/risc.php).
-The images were displayed today, and the competition results will be announced Friday.
+The images were displayed yesterdat, and the competition results will be announced Friday.
 Good luch to Abhishek!

 ## Recent Happenings